quiquee/chainpro-react/README.md

 > npm run build && npm run start

-App will be served at localhost:8000
+App will be served at localhost:8000 as developer mode.

 React Code starts at './index.js'